abhivemp/dotfiles/README.md

 4. Please check the various commands by running `installer/bootstrap`

+5. When you clone the repo, github will clone this folder as "dotfiles" instead of ".dotfiles" -- be sure to make that change to avoid running into any errors.

 # Install and Configure

 1. I keep the dotfiles in my C: Drive.
 After forking, clone the repo to your location.